Who is Responsible?

 If you think you have a problem with a sewer pipe or drain, please carry out the following steps as it's important that you try and identify where the problem is and will save you unnecessary callouts, which you may be charged for.

 - If you have a shared sewer, try asking your neighbours if they have a problem.
-If they don't, it's possible that the problem is on the section of pipe or waste plumbing you are responsible for.
+If they do not, it's possible that the problem is on the section of pipe or waste plumbing you are responsible for.

 - If your neighbours do have a problem, it may be on a shared section of pipe and Thames Water will be responsible.